shahbazahmed1269/shahbazahmed1269.github.io/_posts/2026-06-16-claude-code-subagent-explosion.md

 **Subagent JSONL files**

-Structurally identical to the main session JSONL — same turn-by-turn format, same tool call schema.
+Structurally identical to the main session JSONL — same format, same tool call schema.
 Because each subagent has its own isolated context window and its own file, the parent session transcript only records the `Task`/`Agent` spawn event; all intermediate tool calls made *by* the subagent are in the subagent's own file.

 This is why a tool call count against the parent JSONL alone returns zero for subagent activity — you have to `cat` across the entire `subagents/` directory to get the true picture.